Do We Need Subsidiarity in Software?: Data Flow Monitoring Results

 \section{Data Flow Monitoring Results}

 In this section we report the results of our data flow monitoring, which gives a sense of if particular platforms are operating at lower or higher levels of control.

 We note that although we excluded IP addresses that were confirmed background IPs from a particular operating system or browser, in many cases, previously unseen IP addresses from the same organizations as the background traffic popped up only in the experiments on that particular OS or browser.
-We report these suspected background interactions in the figures and mark them as suspected background interactions.
+We report these in the figures and mark them as suspected background interactions.
 However, we omit these suspected background contacts from the written analysis for clarity and brevity.
-We also omit the number of times each organization was contacted and total bytes of application data transferred in the written analysis, but include these in the summarizing figures.